fuglaro/filet-cloud/README.md

 # filet-cloud-web
 Web portal for Filet-Cloud

 This is a simple webpage exposing a cloud storage solution sitting on top of an SFTP server.
-It is intended to run on the same host as the SFTP server, using the SFTP server for authentication and maintaing filesystem ownership integrity consistent with local access.
 It indends to be elegant, simple, featureful, and a joy to use.
+Breathtaking simplicity is one of the core driving principles.

 Please see it's parent project (https://github.com/fuglaro/filet-cloud) from which it was born.